con-fucius/Blockchain-Regulatory-Compliance/README.md

-# AML Blockchain System
+# AML System

-This project implements an **Anti-Money Laundering (AML) system** for blockchain transactions using **LangChain** and **OpenAI**.
+This project implements an Anti-Money Laundering (AML) system for blockchain transactions using LangChain and OpenAI.
 The system flags suspicious transactions based on volume, known addresses, and metadata using a large language model.

 ## Prerequisites